 More than anything, I’m happy to be Dad.
 As I said, it’s my favorite job.
 And my most important.

-I took on this line of work on a blistering hot day in late June 1995, when my daughter was born.
+I took on this line of work on a ferociously hot day in late June 1995, when my daughter was born.
 Since that morning in the hospital, I’ve never looked back.
 I knew when I held her close to me, she would be the most important thing I would ever be a part of.

 When my son was born five years later, he became part two of “my most important work to date”.